TrelisResearch/arc-agi-2025/llm_python/programsdb/README.md

 Automatically captures successful programs from arc runs from `run_arc_tasks.py` in a local duckdb, prevents duplicates using normalized code comparison, and provides a cli to sync to GCS.
 Schema details in [`schema.py`](schema.py).

+⚠️ **WARNING**: Currently, programs that are test-transductive (cheating on test data) are still saved to the database WITHOUT any flag indicating they are transductive.
+This needs to be fixed by adding transduction flags to the database schema.
+Train-transductive programs are now filtered out and not saved.

 ## CLI Commands

 ```bash